 "David Cameron wasted billions on a re-organisation nobody wanted and left cancer patients waiting longer for tests and treatment.
 He should be ashamed of his own record - not attacking doctors," he said.

 "This government has thrown away progress made on cancer care.
-It is proof of why the Tories can't be trusted with the NHS."'Clog up clinics'
+It is proof of why the Tories can't be trusted with the NHS."

 Dr Chaand Nagpaul, chair of the British Medical Association general practitioners committee, said to name and shame doctors would not help patients.

 He said it was important to understand why there were delays in making referrals and to raise public awareness about the signs and symptoms of cancer.

 "We need to look at the whole system and if you simply name and shame GPs, the tendency would be for us to refer everyone," he told the BBC.